 It's always sad when a customer calls about FAW.
-Here's a picture of a beautiful lawn that was attached by FAW three weeks after being installed.
-The new sod is the brown section; the green section was laid two month earlier.
+Here's a picture of a beautiful lawn that was attacked by FAW three weeks after being installed.
+The new sod is the brown section; the green section was laid two months earlier.
 The FAW troops attacked the new sod first, from the perimeter, moving inwards.

-The good news is that, in most cases, a warm season type of lawn will recover.
+The good news is that, in most cases, warm season lawns will recover.
 FAW don't eat stolons and rhizomes of warm season turf and growth will resume from those resilient plant parts.

 Steps to Help Your Lawn Recover from FAW Damage

-- After you've applied your insecticide treatments, we recommend applying starter fertilizer (5-10-30) (without Acelepryn) to your lawn ASAP to give it a boost in regrowing.
+- After you've applied your insecticide treatments and if it's been four weeks since you fertilized, we recommend applying 5-10-30 fertilizer with Acelepryn to your lawn ASAP to give it a boost in regrowing and provide continued protection.

 While warm season grasses, given proper care, will typically recover from FAW damage, damage to tall fescue is often much more significant.

-Tall Fescue simply does not have the same tolerance to FAW activity, particularly if it is not very well established.
+Tall Fescue lawns simply do not have the same tolerance to FAW activity, particularly if it is not very well established.
 As a result, FAW damage in tall fescue often requires overseeding or re-sodding in order to repair the damage.
-A new lawn can go from fine one day, to a complete loss in a little as 24 to 48 hours.
+A new lawn can go from fine one day, to a complete loss in as little as 24 to 48 hours.
 Tall fescue users cannot take the FAW threat too lightly.

 We are here to help you if you have any questions about diagnosis or treatment.